Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Related work

 This includes many variations (e.g., the symmetric PSD case, different loss functions, or regularization for balancing) on \eqref{eq:opt_factored_unreg} which we do not discuss here.
 The representative problem \eqref{eq:opt_factored_unreg} also does not include the nuclear-norm--like penalty present in our versions \eqref{eq:opt_lowrank} and \eqref{eq:opt_factored}; the vast majority of prior work does not consider such a penalty in the rank-constrained case.
 This penalty is critical for our results because it ensures a low-rank global optimum to the unrestricted problem even in the presence of noise.

 Many previous results consider algorithms of the form \emph{initialization + local optimization}.
-These results show that, with a sufficiently accurate initial estimate (often obtained by a spectral method), a local algorithm (such as gradient descent or alternating minimization) will converge to a good solution.
+These results show that, with a sufficiently accurate initial estimate (often obtained by a spectral method), a local algorithm (such as gradient descent or alternating minimization) will converge to a global optimum or at least to a good estimate of the ground truth.
 We do not attempt to cover the full body of such results (as they have a fundamentally different character than ours), but see the survey \cite{Chi2019} as well as more recent papers such as \cite{Li2020,Yonel2020,Ding2021,Chen2023} for further references.
+Of particular interest is \cite{Wang2017}, which proves error rates for Gaussian noise that are minimax optimal; however, this assumes precise knowledge of the ground truth rank $r^*$.

 More relevant to our work are results on the \emph{global optimization landscape} of problems like \eqref{eq:opt_factored_unreg}.
 In the following, we attempt to summarize this work.
 See also the survey \cite{Zhang2020}.